dmurraystoker/dmurraystoker.github.io/README.md

 # dmurraystoker.github.io
-My personal website for research and teaching.
+My personal website for teaching and research.